natashaSpratt/GUI-Project-GMIT/README.md

 # GUI-Project-GMIT
 Emil, Im working on this for the next 2 days, have been busy with work.
 David has done lots of work but has added a new project instead.
 I will have a look to see what is going on, maybe try to add it properly to the main file.
+He will look at it this afternoon.
+Im going ot go fully through it this afternoonto see what we have and dont have.
+And then do the rest tomorrow.
+You have done loads, thanks.